"I urge you therefore, brothers, by the mercies of God, to offer your bodies as a living sacrifice, holy and pleasing to God, your spiritual worship."

 Through eucharistic adoration, we encounter the real presence of our Lord.
 During this encounter, we are fully present with the physical being of Christ.
 This is an opportunity to give ourselves fully to Christ who meets us where we are.

-Adoration is offered on campus every Wednesday in the Saint Joseph's chapel from 10 am to 10 pm.
+Adoration is offered on campus every Wednesday in the Saint Joseph chapel from 10 a.m. to 10 p.m.

 University Ministry also offers Awake Nights throughout the year.
 Awake Nights consist of a speaker and adoration.
 Each one has a unique speaker who shares insight for the first half hour.
 This is then followed by an hour of adoration.
 During adoration, praise is sung, along with many moments of silence with the Lord.

-We also offer All Campus Masses throughout the semester.
+We also celebrate All Campus Masses throughout the year in the Bishop Chartrand Memorial Chapel.
 These are opportunities for all students, faculty and staff members, and anyone of the Marian community to join in celebration.
 During these times, in order to allow all those wishing to participate, classes and meetings are canceled.

-Reconciliation is offered half an hour before mass with the celebrant of that mass.
-Our campus chaplain, Fr.
-Barry Fischer, offers Chaplain's Corner on Tuesdays (9:30-11:20) in Alumni Hall and Thursdays (10-12) in the Evans Center, where he will also hear confessions.
+Our lead campus chaplain, Fr.
+Barry Fischer, offers Chaplain's Corner on Tuesdays (9:30 a.m. - noon) in Alumni Hall, where he will also hear confessions.

 We welcome all faith beliefs to celebrate with us!